denys-olleik/alternative-accounting/readme.md

-Implementatio of forward-only double-entry accounting method with a relational database.
+Implementation of forward-only double-entry accounting method with a relational database.

 ![Double-entry_example_from_1926.png](Double-entry_example_from_1926.png)